"For every year you wait to start higher education, it gets more expensive."

 Risk: Very Low

-FDs are a solid, low-risk way to save for education.
-The returns are fixed, so you know exactly what you’re getting at the end of the term.
-If you have a lump sum that you wish to invest for a few years, this is an excellent option.
+FDs and RDs are solid, low-risk ways to save for education.
+The returns are fixed, so you know exactly what you're getting at the end of the term.

-You can also break your savings into multiple FDs with different maturity dates so you have funds available at key moments like admissions, fee payments, or living expenses
+You can also break your savings into multiple FDs with different maturity dates so you have funds available at key moments — like admissions, fee payments, or living expenses.

 7. High-Yield Savings Account

-Timeline: Short to Medium-Term (5-7 years)
+Timeline: Short to Medium-Term

 Risk: Very Low

-They are a stress-free, extremely liquid alternative to your regular savings account and can function as a great emergency fund.
+These accounts are a stress-free, extremely liquid alternative to your regular savings account and can function as a great emergency fund.

 Bottom Line